Skip to content

 Tag: disability

-Community Inclusion and IDD: Prioritizing and Empowering Choice for the Disabled
+Community Inclusion and IDD: Prioritizing Choice for Disabled People

 Should policy-directed “best outcomes” from government officials and advocacy groups reduce, rather than enhance, choice for people with intellectual and developmental disabilities (IDD)—and sometimes trap them in unsafe, hostile environments?